 Aging eyes tend to have yellowing lenses.
 These make it more difficult for the elderly to see small details in poor lighting.
 As you age, you should consider using brighter lights in rooms that are hazardous.
 This is especially true of bathrooms where it is all too easy to slip and fall over.

-You should choose a bulb that illuminates well and shows up contrasts in the bathroom.
-This will help you best avoid accidents, especially at night.
+You should choose a bulb that illuminates well and shows contrasts in the bathroom.
+This will help you avoid accidents, especially at night.
 Here are some of the best bulb options that use more cool light and are helpful to aging eyes:

 - Halogen bulbs